 Leaving your plants home alone for the holidays?
-It can be nerve wracking (or downright overwhelming) to step away from them, or entrust their care to someone else, but we've got our best tips to make sure you return to happy and healthy plants!
+It can be nerve wracking (or downright overwhelming) to step away from them, or entrust their care to someone else, but we're sharing our best tips to make sure you return to happy and healthy plants!

-If you won't be gone long enough to need a plant sitter, IE- your plants won't need water before you return, there are still a few things you should do to prepare for the time away:
+If you won't be gone long enough for your plants to need water before you return, you probably don't need a plant sitter, but there are still a few things you should do to prepare for the time away:

 - Check to make sure that all plants are as recently watered as possible and won't need more water before you return.
 If they will, consider finding a plant sitter, or using a self-watering product like a Plant Straw.

 - Ensure humidifiers are full, and any grow lights/humidifiers are on a timer.

 - Quarantine any problem plants to keep pests or other issues from spreading.

 - If you usually run the heat or AC, make sure that you have those set to come on occasionally while you're away.
 Temps can change dramatically indoors without climate control and plants can freeze/overheat.

 - Don't forget your propagations/cuttings.
 Change water before leaving and/or make sure plant sitters know to top off or change the water.
 For non-water based propagations, make sure the planting medium is moist enough, and heat mats are set on a timer as well.

 If you'll be gone for longer than your plants can go between waterings, you'll want to find a plant sitter.
 Whether you're using a pro, or just a friend who is willing to help, set them up for success with a few simple steps:

 - Group plants with similar care needs together (you may need to move some plants around).
 Then add notes to every area, indicating how to care for each group.